Thuynh808/HA-WebTrack/README.md

 ## Getting Started

 ### Prerequisites
-Before you begin, ensure you have the following prepared:
+Before we begin, ensure the following are prepared:
-- **Four Red Hat RHEL 9 VMs**: These will act as your control node, load balancer (HAProxy), and two web servers.
+- **Four Red Hat RHEL 9 VMs**: These will act as our control node, load balancer (HAProxy), and two web servers.
 - **Network Configuration**: Set IP addresses and hostnames for each VM using tools like `nmtui` to ensure proper networking.
 Ensure that the networking mode is set to `Bridge Adapter` to allow the VMs to directly communicate with the network as independent devices.

 ### Server Specifications